Conservation

 Climate Change Mitigation

-The Eco-Synergy Project is a specialised division of the Aquila Rehabilitation & Conservation Centre (ARC), focused on reducing Aquila’s carbon footprint through various eco-friendly initiatives.
-This comprehensive programme encompasses a range of interconnected eco-synergy systems, including a waste management plan, worm farms, and biogas plants.
-These efforts have led to the development of community vegetable and herb gardens, as well as the implementation of an aquaponics system.
+The Eco Synergy Centre isn’t a single building, but rather a collection of innovative sustainability projects at Aquila’s Animal Rescue & Conservation Centre (ARC).
+Focused on reducing Aquila’s carbon footprint through various eco-friendly initiative, this comprehensive sustainability programme encompasses a range of interconnected eco-synergy systems, including a waste management plan, worm farms (vermiculture), and biogas plant, solar system.
+These efforts have led to the development of on-site farming, green houses, fruit orchards, herb gardens, and aquaponics system.

 ARC (Aquila Animal Rescue and Rehabilitation Conservation Centre) is a non-profit section 21 organisation (# 2004/011009/08) established as a rehabilitation centre and sanctuary for wild animals that can never be released back into the wild again.